slqdk/NoteControl/docs/frontend.md

 - **The topbar's Templates link is hidden** at ≤ 768 px —
   template management is a desktop workflow; the route is still reachable by URL, but isn't surfaced.
+- **The tree rail's `🏠+` Add-dashboard button is hidden** at ≤ 768 px — adding a dashboard means dropping widgets onto a free-form 2D canvas, which is a desktop workflow.
+The mobile rail row keeps just `Daily+ / 📄+ / 📁+`.
+- The vault picker collapses to a single-trigger dropdown variant (see "Top bar" above).
 - Dashboards redirect to `/vaults/:vaultId` on mobile — the
   free-floating canvas has no working interaction model on touch.